LoicBrassart/tgc-vite/readme.md

 - Fix and bump misc files
 - Fix seed script
 - Fix and bump other files (more than I thought!)

+### Unit Tests - Vitest

+- Initialize Vitest
+  - Install Vitest as a devDependancy in your frontend
+  - Add a "test" command in your package.json